taylor-mb/dotfiles/README.md

-My dotfiles for Neovim, Tmux, and Alacritty (but mostly neovim).
+My dotfiles for Neovim, Tmux, and Alacritty (but mostly Neovim).